melyux/mac-share-to-nextcloud/README.md

 Now double click the Workflow file to install it to your Mac.

-To edit any of these parameters in the future, find the file in `~/Library/Services/Share with Nextcloud.workflow` to edit it in the same way using Automator.
+To edit any of these parameters in the future, find the file in `~/Library/Services/Share through Nextcloud.workflow` to edit it in the same way using Automator.